Coronavirus (COVID-19) advice for tenants and leaseholders

-I’m supported by a Sustainment Officer, will they still visit me?
+I’m supported by a Sustainment Officer, will they be able to visit me?

-Your Sustainment Officer will be at the end of a phone or email and will continue to support you in all areas they can.
-They may visit you in exceptional circumstances, so we ask you to consider the social-distancing guidelines and help our staff to do this, too.
-Your Sustainment Officer will continue to check in with you more regularly, but please don’t hesitate to contact them by phone or email if you need something in the meantime.
+Your Sustainment Officer will be at the end of a phone or email and will support you in all areas they can.
+If they see you face to face, we ask you to consider any social-distancing guidelines and help our staff to do this, too.
+Your Sustainment Officer will continue to check in with you as they have throughout the pandemic, but please don’t hesitate to contact them by phone or email if you need something in the meantime.